Discharge Instructions for Guillain-Barré Syndrome

 Stay active, but don’t overdo it.
 Get advice from healthcare professionals, such as your therapists, on what your activity should be.

 Be patient.
 Recovery from nerve damage is a slow process, and each person’s recovery is unique.
-You may recover in as little as three weeks, or it could take as long as three years.
+You may recover in as little as 3 weeks, or it could take as long as 3 years.

 Be careful.
-If you are still experiencing numbness and weakness, limit activities in which you could fall or hurt yourself.
+If you still have numbness and weakness, limit activities in which you could fall or hurt yourself.

 Set priorities.
 Decide which tasks you need to do on a given day.
 Save the others for another time.

-Talk to your healthcare provider about physical therapy.
-Physical therapy can help you get your strength back.
+Talk to your healthcare provider about physical therapy and occupational therapy.
+Physical therapy and occupational therapy can help you get your strength back.

 Don’t drive until your healthcare provider says it’s OK.